Mental Health Facilities Rockford, IL

 Beloit Memorial Hospital Counseling Care Center - 16.7 miles from Rockford, IL

 Beloit Memorial Hospital Counseling Care Center is a mental health clinic in Beloit, WI, located at 1969 West Hart Road, in the 53511 zip code.
 Beloit Memorial Hospital Counseling Care Center provides outpatient treatment.
-Beloit Memorial Hospital Counseling Care Center offers couples/family therapy, dialectical behavior therapy and psychotropic medication to children / adolescents, young adults and seniors 65 or older.
-Beloit Memorial Hospital Counseling Care Center also supports people requiring dual diagnosis treatment, seniors or older adults and LGBT.
-More services at Beloit Memorial Hospital Counseling Care Center include family psychoeducation, education services and court-ordered outpatient treatment.
+Beloit Memorial Hospital Counseling Care Center offers couples/family therapy, behavior modification and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and children / adolescents.
+Beloit Memorial Hospital Counseling Care Center also supports seniors or older adults, LGBT and people requiring dual diagnosis treatment.
+More services at Beloit Memorial Hospital Counseling Care Center include diet and exercise counseling, family psychoeducation and court-ordered outpatient treatment.

 Learn More